 - Give short simple responses.

 Adults can be tempted to tell all they know about a subject.
-If a child wants more information, she will ask another question.
+If a child wants more information, he or she will ask another question.

 - Avoid jumping to conclusions.

 A request for more information may not be a request for a gospel presentation.
-Easter is an obvious time for children to ask about Jesus, but be sure to allow the Holy Spirit and the child to set the pace for discussions about salvation and conversion.
-(For more information check the resource for teachers, parents, and children When Can I? by Thomas Sanders.)
+Easter is an obvious time for children to ask about Jesus, but be sure to allow the Holy Spirit and the child to set the pace for discussions about salvation.

 - Clarify terms.